agl-alexglopez/dancing-links/README.md

 2. Build and run the project.
 3. Select the `Matchmaker` option from the top menu.
 4. Draw a graph or select a premade example from the load option.
 5. Select the solver that you want to use for these problems.
 I have included a solver based on the implementation discussed above and a more traditional implementation that uses sets.
+Finally, I included a solver that uses the *Blossom Algorithm* written by Ed Rothberg.
+This can solve Perfect Matching and Max Weight Matching but Rothberg does not solve the All Perfect Matchings problem.
 6. Press `Find Perfect Matching`, `Find All Perfect Matchings` or `Find Max-Weight Matching` to solve the appropriate problem.

+While I think Knuth's dancing links are well suited to Perfect Matching and All Perfect Matchings, I don't think they are the best fit for the Weighted Matchings Problem, at least not as I have currently implemented the solution.
+To see why, try the DLX solver and Rothberg's solver on the `MaxWeightStress` file.
+The dancing links solver for that problem is just a creative, efficient approach to a brute-force recursive algorithm.
+Rothberg's solution, on the other hand, is extremely fast.
+I will try to explore ways to speed things up.

 ## Runtime Analysis